 The algorithm PLS SEM based upon Vinzi, et al, (2010) The algorithm searches to estimate relationships upon Q(q = 1, ..., Q) that would be the expression of unobservable constructs.
 It also assumes that there are P variables P(p = 1, ..., P) observed in N unities (n = 1, ..., N).
-The data that results (x{npq}) is partitioned in table $X(X_1, ..., X_q, ..., X_Q)$ where X_q is the generic q-th block made of P_p variables.
+The data that results $(x{npq})$ is partitioned in table $X(X_1, ..., X_q, ..., X_Q)$ where $X_q$ is the generic q-th block made of $P_p$ variables.
 In PLS estimation, two models are employed: a measurement model and a structural model.
-The former elucidates the relationships between latent variables.
+The former elucidates the relationships between latent and corresponding manifest variables, whereas the latter elucidates the relationships between latent variables.
 Consequently, the structural model is expressed as follows: